Joseph R. Anderson: Postbellum activities

 Anderson died while on a vacation at the Isles of Shoals, New Hampshire.
 It was widely reported that 30,000 citizens came to his funeral when he was buried in Hollywood Cemetery in Richmond, Virginia.

 Honors

-Today, Anderson's former Tredegar Iron Works facility overlooking the James River near downtown Richmond is the site of the main Visitor's Center of the Richmond National Battlefield Park, as well as another museum.
+Today, Anderson's former Tredegar Iron Works facility overlooking the James River near downtown Richmond is the site of the main Visitor Center of the Richmond National Battlefield Park, as well as another museum.